rust-lang/book/src/ch07-02-defining-modules-to-control-scope-and-privacy.md

 In the restaurant industry, some parts of a restaurant are referred to as _front of house_ and others as _back of house_.
-Front of house is where customers are; this encompasses where the hosts seat customers, servers take orders and payment, and bartenders make drinks.
+Front of house is where customers are.
+This encompasses where the hosts seat customers, servers take orders and payment, and bartenders make drinks.
 Back of house is where the chefs and cooks work in the kitchen, dishwashers clean up, and managers do administrative work.